zreece-sit/CPE-487-Final-Project/README.md

   - The top 4 zeros fall off the most significant end of the shift register leaving the 12-bit data in place after 16 clock cycles.
   - When CS goes high, this data is synchronously loaded into the two 12-bit parallel outputs of the module.

-- The pong module is the top level.
+- The pong module is the top level program.
   - BTNC on the Nexys A7 board is used to serve the ball and start the Brick Break game.
   - The process ckp is used to generate timing signals for the VGA and ADC modules.
   - The output of the adc_if module drives bat_x of the bat_n_ball module.